microsoft/RTVS-docs/remote-execution.md

 The active Workspace that RTVS is bound to is clearly indicated by a green icon next to the name of the Workspace.
 In most cases, when you start RTVS, you should always see a green icon next to a Workspace.
-By default, we will always bind to the last Workspace that you had open in a previous RTVS session.
+By default, we will always bind to the last local Workspace that you had open in a previous RTVS session.

 All you need to do to switch between Workspaces is click on the right arrow icon of the Workspace that you would like to switch to.
 This will immediately